74c5/ufed-blog-project/readme.md

 )

-# Future structural Ideas
+# Future structural Ideas/Improvements

+- Bug (21/5/2020): quotes is needs more margin in center when another object is flowed to the left or right of it.
+- card preview images should be styled/resized better - with classes for use in html.

-All of the below would work more easily if pages were not static.
+Then the following would be easier, if pages were not static or could be compiled.
 - post list on author page or as section on post page (would be nice if procedural).
 - post tags or categories